Superalgos/Superalgos/README.md

 ### Main Elements

-Notice the following 3 elements relative to the position of the mouse pointer:
+Notice the following three elements relative to the position of the mouse pointer:

 1. Above, the current datetime.
 This is the date and time at the mouse pointer position.
 2. To the right, the current rate.
 This is the rate (in this case USDT per BTC) at the mouse pointer position.